CloudAvid/PParam/README.md

 # Introduction
-PParam is a portable parameter definition framework for C++.
+PParam is a portable parameter (data structure) definition framework for C++.

-By PParam developer could define his parameter structure, and then easily convert it to XML/JSON or save in database and also load parameter from XML/JSON doc or database.
+By PParam, developers could define their parameters, and then easily convert them to XML/JSON and read/write the parameters from/to files or databases.

 At now PParam supports conversion to/from XML and also have an experimental support of SQLite.

-PParam introduces a new method for designing object-oriented programs that is called XObject.
+For object-oriented programming, PParam introduces a method that called XObject.
 XObject defines a real world as a set of objects and their connections.
-This method reduces design complexity and increases flexibility and stability of a system.
+This method help you to reduce complexity of design and to increase system flexibility and stability.

-Any try to add more features to PParams is welcome.
+Any try to develop PParam is welcome.

 # Installation
-The first step is getting the lasted source and unzipt it. run this command to configure PParam for your system:
+The first step is to get the lastest source and unzip it. run this command to configure PParam for your system:
 ```shell
 $ ./configure
 ```